 The core Instant Pot models are generally available in the three main sizes: 3 quart, 6 quart, and 8 quart.
 There is also one 10 quart model available in the Duo Nova series.

 |Size||Duo Evo Plus||Lux|

 If you’re looking for a larger Instant Pot, The Duo Nova 10 quart might be an option for you.

 What are your thoughts on the Instant Pot Duo Evo Plus vs Lux?

 Whenever you buy a new Instant Pot you need to decide which features and size make the most sense for your needs, along with your budget.
 When there are promotions running on multiple models it can be difficult to decide between two Instant Pots.
 Or if you have an older model, sometimes a good deal means it’s a good time to upgrade.

 The Lux is the company’s basic model and has a lot of the core pressure cooking features.
 The Duo Evo Plus is the company’s most innovative model to date.
-The controlled pressure release on the Duo Evo Plus along with upgraded lid are great features to have.
+The controlled pressure release on the Duo Evo Plus along with the upgraded lid are great features to have.